 The directors are responsible for the other information.
-The other information comprises the Directors' Report, which we obtained prior to the date of this auditor's report, and also includes the following information which will be included in the Group's annual report (but does not include the financial report and our auditor's report thereon): Chairman's Letter, Review of Operations, ESG Report, Mineral Resources Statement, Schedule of Mining Tenements and Shareholders Information, which is expected to be made available to us after that date.
+The other information comprises the Review of Operations and the Directors' Report, which we obtained prior to the date of this auditor's report, and also includes the following information which will be included in the Group's annual report (but does not include the financial report and our auditor's report thereon): Chairman's Letter, ESG Report, Annual Mineral Resource Statement, Schedule of Mining Tenements, Shareholder Information and Corporate Directory, which is expected to be made available to us after that date.